rammPratts/javascript-30days-challenge/README.md

 ## Day 6 - Type ahead
 Such a challenge!
 This one involves everything, promises, regular expressions, arrays...
 Quite a good one :) Even though it was not that easy, I thought making a feature like this would be harder.
 It's nice to see that I was wrong.

+##Day 7 - Array Cardio 2
+Easy one! last cardio exercise was harder, this one was not!
+Just worked with some array functions such as Array.some - Array.every and others.